 The Match process is a roller-coaster ride and the grand finale of medical school.
 My advice is to go after the specialty you truly want, you will regret not giving it a shot even if it seems out of reach.
 However, apply to back-up specialties even more numerously.
 Start preparing early, ask for reference letters tailored to each specialty you apply to, write your own genuine personal statement(s).
 Read every single word of UMHS advisor emails; they go through Match every year and understand the process and statistics.

-Are there any advantages or disadvantages for students at Caribbean medical schools regarding the Match process?
+Are there any advantages for students at Caribbean medical schools regarding the Match process?

 The advantage of being an IMG in Match is without doubt, the resiliency we develop throughout medical school.
 We want this so badly, that we have gone on an unconventional, more challenging route to get here.That drive and determination will resonate in interviews and residency.

 Was there anything specific about your medical education at UMHS and clinical rotations that prepared you well for matching?

 My clinical rotations were done in many different hospitals but all in the same city.
 This gave me the opportunity to get settled and really focus on what type of hospital setting and specialties are best for me.
 UMHS allowed me to tailor my own clinical experience to suit my personal preferences.
 My exposure to medicine, surgeries, and procedures fully equipped me for residency interviews and more importantly prepared me for a medical career.